 - If you have no prior experience at all with your instrument, and/or with reading music, some of us will likely enjoy helping provide some guidance.
 However, a better fit will probably be to first start playing with our friends at School of Honk in Somerville, because their mission includes strong emphasis on teaching for complete beginners who have no musical experience.

-- Our performances often involve playing while moving, for example marching in a parade, or walking in and amongst our listeners at ground level.
+- Our performances often involve playing while moving, for example marching in a parade, or walking in and among our listeners at ground level.
 We rarely play from a stage.
 As a result, it’s best if you can carry your instrument or easily be mobile with it, but if not then skipping gigs that involve a lot of marching or moving around could be a solution.

 Many of our songs feature instrumental solos.
 If you don’t want to solo you don’t have to… but when you’re ready, you will be encouraged to join in and solo.
 Many of our songs have a “sing along” vocals component (for the group as a whole, or for a solo vocalist).